crystal-ameba/crystal-ameba.github.io/src/content/blog/how-to-write-extension.md

 Somewhere in a separate project we want to plug-in the ameba engine and the extension we made.

-To do that, we need to add a development dependencies for both of this projects:
+To do that, we need to add a development dependencies for both of these projects:

 ```yml shard.yml
 development_dependencies: